DenTelezhkin/DTTableViewManager/README.md

 DTTableViewController
 ================

-Powerful architecture for table view controllers.
+Powerful architecture for UITableView.
+The idea is to move all datasource methods to separate class, and add many helper methods to manage presentation of your data models.

 Warning - setup will sound complex, but once you use it at least once, you will see the benefits.

 ## Core features

-* Ability to manipulate models in the table on the fly.
+* Ability to manipulate models in the table view on the fly.
 No need to worry about datasource methods.
 * Clean controller code
 * Table view cells can be created from code, or from IB.
 * You can make your controller a subclass of DTTableViewManager, or you can make it a property on your controller and subclass from whatever you need